Low support: The algae development is restrained and decreased as the fiberglass pool has a gel coat surface that is nonporous. This lessened the quantity of sterilizing chemicals that were needed for the pool’s maintenance.

-# Low support: The algae development is restrained and decreased as the fiberglass pool has gel coat surface that is non porous.
+# Low support: The algae development is restrained and decreased as the fiberglass pool has a gel coat surface that is nonporous.
 This lessened the quantity of sterilizing chemicals that were needed for the pool’s maintenance.

-# Lifetime cost is less: Usually, fiberglass pools’ shell require very less maintenance.
+# Lifetime cost is less: Usually, fiberglass pools’ shells require much less maintenance.
 So there is no need for vinyl liner replacement or resurfacing.

-# Smooth surface: The fiberglass pool gelcoat surface is smooth to touch.
+# Smooth surface: The fiberglass pool gelcoat surface is smooth to the touch.

 # Steps and seats: Seating and steps are consolidated in most fiberglass swimming pool plans.